Amazon has a fantastic feature called the Amazon Associates Program.

-Sure, you can use Google AdWords or Facebook Ads to draw clicks to your blog or website, but the ROI will rarely justify the amount you’ll be spending on ads.
+Sure, you can use Google Ads or Facebook Ads to draw clicks to your blog or website, but the ROI will rarely justify the amount you’ll be spending on ads.
 On top of that, getting web traffic through paid ads are not scalable.

 With SEO, once you do your groundwork and maintain it regularly, you’ll be able to see a consistent amount of traffic over a long period of time.
 And that kind of ROI is definitely suitable for affiliate products like Amazon.

 As an affiliate marketer, the most cost-efficient type of traffic is SEO.